devops329/devops/instruction/containers/containers.md

 Your main tool for working with containers is the Docker CLI.
 It allows you to run commands to build images, push and pull images to and from a registry, run, stop, and delete containers and images.

 The following image depicts the standard container flow.
-You setup an application in your development environment and build an image.
+You set up an application in your development environment and build an image.
 You then push that image to a container registry.
 The container is then pulled down to some environment and run.

 ![Container flow](containerFlow.png)